 - Specialized Site Tours—Archaeological Dig & Grounds at Fort Raleigh; Billy Mitchell Airstrip in Frisco; Wright Brothers Memorial; as scheduled.
+S0me tours include living history entertainment.
 No reservation necessary.

-- Searchers of New Horizons Exhibition—Historic artifacts and art exhibit (location pending), with a focus on the paintings of John White, engravings of Theodor DeBry—with text by Thomas Harriot–double points of view—16th-century English & Native Americans; artifacts & displays focused on each of the individuals spotlighted in the symposium; opens with wine & cheese reception and runs on weekdays; costumed docents will be on-site.
+- Searchers of New Horizons Exhibition—Historic artifacts and art exhibit at the Dare County Arts Council in Manteo.
+The exhibition focuses on the paintings of John White, engravings of Theodor DeBry—with text by Thomas Harriot–double points of view—16th-century English & Native American artifacts & displays focused on each of the individuals spotlighted in the symposium including Wright Brothers and Sister, Amelia Earhart, Chuck Yeager, Francis Rogallo, and General Billy Mitchell; opens with wine & cheese reception on Thursday, March 31st, from 6:00 pm to 8:00 pm and runs Tuesdays-Fridays, 10 am to 5 pm, and Saturdays 10 am to 4:pm through April 9th, 2022; costumed docents will be on-site.
 Internationally recognized curator Alexandra Klingelhofer is at the helm.
 No reservation necessary.

-- Screening—The Court-Martial of Billy Mitchell No reservation necessary.
+- Screening—The Court-Martial of Billy Mitchell on April 1st, 2022, as scheduled.

 - One-Man Show—Anas Todkill, Searching for the Lost Colony, starring Willie Balderson.
-At Fort Raleigh, as scheduled.
+At Fort Raleigh, on Saturday, as scheduled between 10 am and 4 pm.
 No reservation necessary.

-- Questors Rendezvous—a Musical production—featuring a combination of music from the time periods of the featured Searchers and light jazz; Laura Martier, singers, actors portraying the featured symposium questors, and live-band.
+- Questors Rendezvous—a Musical production celebrating Jazz played at the Nags Head Casino—featuring a combination of music from the time periods of the featured Searchers and light jazz; Laura Martier, singers, actors portraying the featured symposium questors, and live band.
 The entertainment is free, but reservations are required.
 (Dinner & drinks are available at the individual’s own expense, by reservation and pre-pay only.)

-- Aircraft Fly-Over— As scheduled, weather permitting.
+- Aircraft Fly-Over— Saturday, April 2nd, as scheduled, weather permitting.
 No reservations required.